lexib16/lexib16/README.md

 - 👋 Hi, I’m @lexib16
 - 👀 I’m interested in learning all about coding
 - 🌱 I’m currently learning JavaScript in Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projecf
 - 📫 How to reach me lexio9211@gmail.com

 <!---